 Georgia sees its fair share of workplace-related injuries, similarly to any other state.
 In 2015, the rate of workplace injuries in Georgia was 2.7 out of every 100 workers while the national rate was 3.0 out of every 100.
 This data comes from the Bureau of Labor Statistics.

 Similarly to auto accidents, an insurance agency will collect additional information to ensure everything they received from the client is accurate.
 This is a normal part of the process, and as long as the person does not lie, then he or she will have nothing to worry about.
 However, an insurance company may exaggerate information.
-For instance, if a person claims to suffer from partial limited mobility and a representative from the agency finds a person walking perfectly normal, then the company can use that as evidence the person is not as badly injured as first claimed.
+For instance, if a person claims to suffer from partially limited mobility and a representative from the agency finds a person walking perfectly normal, then the company can use that as evidence the person is not as badly injured as first claimed.

 Another party’s legal team